New York 1987: Selection Margareth Mead Festival

 The doctor's trips to the rural areas are continued, his research comes to an end.
 He's writing his thesis.
 Meanwhile, his contacts with the traditional healers become tighter.
-In the end there's one sorcerer who's willing to visit the clinic and help inaugurate a holy tree on the terrain of the clinic to be able to have traditional ceremonies go on in the clinic as well.
+In the end one sorcerer is willing to visit the clinic and help inaugurate a holy tree on the terrain of the clinic to be able to have traditional ceremonies go on in the clinic as well.

 ALTER EGO is edited (it was praised for its 'American pace') in a series of letters of the doctor to friends back home.

 It had a theatrical distribution in The Netherlands and was aired on national TV 3 times.
-It was shown at the Margaret Mead Film Festival 1987 quite successfully.
+It was screened at the Margaret Mead Film Festival 1987 quite successfully.
 The film is still used in the preparation of doctors and other people for their job in Africa.

 ALTER EGO would not be outdated: I don't think a lot has changed in Africa in this respect.

 Joop van Wijk